Exterior complex scaling enables physics-informed neural networks for quantum scattering: Theoretical Framework

-which is well-defined for all phase shifts.
+which remains well-defined for absorptive optical potentials and avoids the numerical pathology of the $K$-matrix representation when $D \to 0$ (corresponding to $\delta_\ell \to \pm 90^\circ$).
 The phase shift is then $\delta_\ell = \arg(S_\ell)/2$ and the absorption is characterized by $|S_\ell| \leq 1$.
 To improve robustness, I average the S-matrix over five matching radii distributed uniformly in the interval $[0.7 R_0, 0.9 R_0]$, which reduces sensitivity to local fluctuations in the numerical solution.